-As your furnace turns on and prepares to add warmth to your house, it’s common for it to produce some noise.
-These sounds, including the burners igniting and the blower running, are all part of the normal start-up procedures.
+As your furnace starts up and prepares to heat your home, it’s common for it to create some noise.
+These sounds, including the burners firing up and the blower whirring, are all part of the normal start-up procedures.

 But there are a couple of steps you can do to make your furnace quieter this winter.

-Furnace maintenance is highly important, since it keeps your manufacturer warranty ongoing.
-This helps protect you if something huge stops working in your furnace during your warranty range.
+Furnace maintenance is extremely important, as it keeps your manufacturer warranty in place.
+This helps defend you if something big stops working in your furnace during your warranty time.

-It can also help us uncover small issues that might make your furnace annoying.
-And maybe help you prevent a breakdown on the coldest day of the year.
-The Indoor Air Quality Association reports that annual maintenance can reduce your probability of furnace breakdowns by up to 95%.
+It can also help us uncover small issues that might make your furnace loud.
+And possibly help you avoid a meltdown on the chilliest day of the year.
+The Indoor Air Quality Association reports that regular maintenance can reduce your chance of furnace malfunctions by up to 95%.

-If small furnace troubles go undetected, they may lead to trouble down the road.
-By unearthing these problems sooner, our pros can get your furnace taken care of before heating season begins.
+If minor furnace troubles go unnoticed, they may lead to trouble in the future.
+By unearthing these troubles sooner, our pros can get your furnace repaired before heating season is underway.

-And most important, professional cleaning and lubrication of your furnace’s moving components can help make it more efficient.
-A properly maintained furnace could save up to 30% on your heating costs, according to the U.S. Department of Energy.
+And most critical, specialized cleaning and lubrication of your furnace’s moving pieces can help make it more efficient.
+A well-maintained furnace could save up to 30% on your gas expenses, according to the U.S. Department of Energy.

-Your air filter helps keep your residence’s air fresh and clean.
-When it becomes too dirty, it can make your furnace turn on and off too frequently.
-Known as short cycling, this can cause your furnace to consume additional gas and make it break down faster.
+Your air filter helps keep your home’s air fresh and clean.
+When it turns too dirty, it can make your furnace turn on and off more than it should.
+Called short cycling, this can cause your furnace to eat up additional gas and make it break down faster.

 - Pleated filter: Every three months

-3. Call H&C Heating and Cooling When Your Furnace Is Making Odd Noises
+3. Contact H&C Heating and Cooling When Your Furnace Is Creating Odd Noises

-Some furnaces, particularly older ones, could make more noise than others.
-But if you’re noticing exceedingly loud or strange noises, you might need to contact a heating and cooling company like H&C Heating and Cooling for furnace repair in Laurel.
+Some furnaces, often older ones, could be noisier than others.
+But if you’re hearing very loud or odd noises, it may be time to call a heating and cooling company like H&C Heating and Cooling for furnace repair in Laurel.

-Here are a few noises to keep an eye out for, how to take care of them and when to contact a professional.
+Here are several noises to keep an eye out for, how to fix them and when to get in touch with a professional.

 Furnace Making Gurgling or Bubbling Noise

-This noise happens more frequently with high-efficiency furnaces.
-That’s since they discharge fumes dissimilarly than older furnaces, and the process can create some moisture.
-If your furnace is experiencing difficulties removing this water, it might make gurgling or bubbling sounds.
-You’ll require pro} support for this trouble, since it might be created by a blocked drain pipe or clogged drain pan.
+This noise occurs more commonly with high-efficiency furnaces.
+That’s because they exhaust fumes in another way than older furnaces, and the process can create some moisture.
+If your furnace is experiencing difficulties draining this water, it could make gurgling or bubbling sounds.
+You’ll need professional support for this issue, since it may be created by a blocked drain pipe or clogged drain pan.

 Furnace Making Banging Noise

-Haven’t scheduled maintenance recently and your furnace is creating a banging sound when starting?
-Its burners may be dirty.
-Dirty burners can stall ignition, which results in gas accumulating in your furnace.
+Haven’t had maintenance done recently and your furnace is producing a banging sound when beginning?
+Its burners might be dirty.
+Dirty burners can stall ignition, which causes gas to accumulate within your furnace.

-All that accumulated gas can create a banging or booming sound when your furnace eventually} does ignite.
-But this is more than merely an irritating noise, as the built-up gas is erupting within your furnace.
-This can break your furnace’s heat exchanger and cause a deadly carbon monoxide leak.
+All that built-up gas can make a banging or booming noise when your furnace finally does ignite.
+But this is more than only an irritating noise, because the accumulated gas is exploding within your furnace.
+This can break your furnace’s heat exchanger and create a deadly carbon monoxide leak.

-If you’ve forgotten regular maintenance for your furnace and you’re noticing this noise, give H&C Heating and Cooling a ring at 301-960-3247.
-Our heating specialists will get your furnace tuned up and ensure it’s working correctly.
+If you’ve ignored regular maintenance for your furnace and you’re noticing this noise, give H&C Heating and Cooling a ring at 301-960-3247.
+Our heating professionals will get your furnace tuned up and ensure it’s working correctly.

-We advise first looking at your furnace’s air filter and replacing it if it’s dirty.
-Next, ensure you don’t have too many vents shut in your house, as it can make air pressure uneven.
+We recommend first inspecting your furnace’s air filter and installing a new one if it’s dirty.
+Next, ensure you don’t have too many vents sealed in your home, as it can force air pressure out of balance.

-If neither of these things repair the sound, your ductwork could be dirty or undersized, which will be a need for assistance from a professional HVAC technician.
+If neither of these methods repair the issue, your ductwork may be dirty or undersized, which will call for assistance from a skilled HVAC technician.

 Furnace Making Humming or Buzzing Noise

-If your furnace is buzzing or humming, it’s a symptom there’s electrical troubles.
-This is most often seen with a sputtering blower fan motor, which will create an annoying buzzing noise when your furnace turns on.
-It may also mean there’s a problem with the capacitor or transformer.
-All three of these troubles need support from a skilled heating and cooling company like H&C Heating and Cooling.
+If your furnace is buzzing or humming, it’s a symptom there’s an electrical problem.
+This is most frequently seen with a faltering blower fan motor, which will produce an annoying buzzing noise when your furnace switches on.
+It could also mean there’s an issue with the capacitor or transformer.
+All three of these troubles need help from a professional heating and cooling company like H&C Heating and Cooling.

 Furnace Making Knocking Noise

-If your furnace is making knocking sounds, it’s usually a symptom that an internal component is worn out.
-This might be anything from a bearing to a belt or the gas valve.
-It might also be a sign that your burners are dirty.
+If your furnace is making knocking sounds, it’s typically a symptom that an internal component is breaking down.
+This can be anything from a bearing to a belt or the gas valve.
+It may also be a sign that your burners need to be cleaned.

-These troubles are usually uncovered during annual maintenance performed by a certified HVAC pro.
-So, while we’re at your house working on repairs, don’t forget to ask us about booking your maintenance appointment for the future.
+These issues are usually uncovered during annual maintenance provided by a certified HVAC tech.
+So, while we’re at your residence working on repairs, don’t forget to ask us about requesting your maintenance appointment for next year.

 Furnace Making Clicking Noise

-A clicking sound may be the result of issues: worn bearings, gas valve issues or ignition issues.
-All these troubles need pro assistance.
+A clicking sound could be the result of things: worn bearings, gas valve issues or ignition problems.
+All these issues need professional help.

-At H&C Heating and Cooling, our professionals are here to help you relax in peaceful, energy-efficient comfort.
-If your furnace is louder than it usually is or producing strange sounds, contact us at 301-960-3247 to get an appointment right away.
+At H&C Heating and Cooling, our experts are here to help you enjoy peaceful, energy-efficient comfort.
+If your furnace is louder than it typically is or producing weird sounds, contact us at 301-960-3247 to get an appointment now.